ssl-hep/ServiceX/helm_charts/docs/Implementation_reference.md

 transformer workflow:

-1. gets dpath to process (_id, rid, path, file_events)
+1. gets dpath to process (_id, rid, path, file_events).
+This automatically sets that dpath to _Transforming_.
 1. gets drequest connected to that dpath (columns, events_transformed, events_transforming, events_requested )
-1. if transformation needed
-    1. update dpath status to _Transforming_
-    1. update drequest events_transforming
-    else
-    1. update dpath status to NotNeeded
+1. after each batch of events served it updates events_served.
-1. once transformation done update dpath status to _Transformed_, update drequest events_tranformed, events_transforming, and if needed drequest status to _Transformed_.
+1. once transformation done update dpath status to _Transformed_ or _Error_.

+logic in servicex:
-transformer periodically updates number of served events in both paths and requests. path goes automatically to Done if all events served. transformer can send path to Error (reverts status to Validated and increments retry counter).
+1. transformer can send path to Error (reverts status to Validated and increments retry counter).
 If retry counter goes to 3 autosets to Failed.
-Paused is applied only to validated and transforming paths.
-Unpaused returns everything to validated. transformer gets to transform first paths with least number of events left to serve.
+1. Paused is applied only to validated and transforming paths.
+Unpaused returns everything to validated.
+1. Transformer gets to transform first paths with least number of events left to serve.